netlify-templates/victor-hugo/site/content/_index.md

     pro-manchester, Space Zero, Uber, Vallance Dental Centre...

-    And many more local organisations and fantastic individuals!
+    And many more local organisations and dedicated individuals!
   heading: Who's involved?
   subHeading: >-
     The Manchester Homelessness Partnership currently works with the following